kwilteam/docs/docs/node/admin/kwil-admin/node/index.md

 ```
       --output text   the format for command output - either text or `json` (default "text")
+  -S, --silence       Silence logs
 ```

 ### Subqueries

+* [kwil-admin node dump-config](./dump-config.mdx)	 - Gets the current config from the node.
-* [kwil-admin node gen-auth-key](./kwil-admin-node-gen-auth-key) - Generate a new key pair for use in the node's validator set.
+* [kwil-admin node gen-auth-key](./gen-auth-key)	 - Generate a new key pair for use in the node's validator set.
-* [kwil-admin node peers](./kwil-admin-node-peers) - Print a list of the node's peers, with their public information.
+* [kwil-admin node peers](./peers)	 - Print a list of the node's peers, with their public information.
-* [kwil-admin node ping](./kwil-admin-node-ping) - Check connectivity with the node's admin RPC interface.
-* [kwil-admin node status](./kwil-admin-node-status) - Print the node's status information.
+* [kwil-admin node status](./status)	 - Print the node's status information.
-* [kwil-admin node version](./kwil-admin-node-version) - Print the node's version information.
+* [kwil-admin node version](./version)	 - Print the node's version information.